 - Send cards and letters online.
 Friends and family can read about your adventures in the past year, and then save, print, or delete!

 - Try one of the eco-friendly card companies, using soy inks and recycled paper.
+One of my favorites is Minted!

 - Send cards that support a green organization, such as the cards made by the National Wildlife Association or World Wildlife Fund.